Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 **Quick Attack.** As a :rsc-bonus-action: Bonus Action, you can command the familiar to take the Attack action.

-**Necrotic or Radiant Damage.** Whenever the familiar deals :dmg-bludgeoning: Bludgeoning, :dmg-piercing: Piercing, or :dmg-slashing: Slashing damage, you can make it deal :dmg-necrotic: Necrotic or :dmg-radiant: Radiant damage instead.
+**Necrotic or Radiant Damage.** Whenever the familiar deals :dmg-blunt: Bludgeoning, :dmg-piercing: Piercing, or :dmg-slashing: Slashing damage, you can make it deal :dmg-necrotic: Necrotic or :dmg-radiant: Radiant damage instead.

 **Your Save DC.** If the familiar forces a creature to make a :d20-save: Saving Throw, it uses your spell save DC.